 Many beneficiaries wonder if owning their home will affect their Medicare benefits.
 Medicare doesn’t limit enrollment based on resources or income.
 Unless the sale of your home is taxable income, your Medicare won’t be affected.
 If you sell your home for taxable income and make a hefty profit, there may be an increase in your Part B or Part D premiums.

 Now, some people do deplete their liquid assets to qualify for Medicaid.
-Medicaid is a low-income medical program.
-Since Medicare doesn’t cover Long-Term Care, people who can’t Long-Term Care try to spend down to meet the limits for Medicaid.
+Medicaid is a low-income medical program; since Medicare doesn’t cover Long-Term Care, people who need Long-Term Care try to spend down to meet the limits for Medicaid.

-The value of your home isn’t counted towards Medicaid eligibility if your spouse lives in the home and the home equity does not exceed a certain amount.
-Medicaid is not Medicare, Medicaid is state-specific.
+The value of your home isn’t counted towards Medicaid eligibility if your spouse lives in the house and the home equity does not exceed a certain amount.
+Medicaid is not Medicare; Medicare is a federal program, whereas Medicaid is state-specific.

 If there is an increase in your taxable income from selling your home, you may see a higher monthly Medicare premium.

-The higher premium amount is the Income Related Monthly Adjustment Amount (IRMAA) for Part B and Part D. The IRMAA bases its premiums on income tax earned 2 years ago.
+The higher premium amount is the Income Related Monthly Adjustment Amount (IRMAA) for Part B and Part D. The IRMAA bases its premiums on income tax earned two years ago.

 The more you make in gross income, the higher the IRMAA.
 For example, someone in the first “high earner bracket” only pays $12.40 a month plus the cost of the Part D premium.
 Further, the Part B increase is only $68 more than the standard monthly Part B premium.

-Capital gains taxes may apply if you make a profit on investments, including real estate sales.
-But the IRS does allow a certain portion of real estate capital gains to be excluded.
-Singles may exclude up to $250,000 and married couples may exclude $500,000.
+Capital gains taxes may apply if you profit from investments, including real estate sales.
+But the IRS does allow a specific portion of real estate capital gains to be excluded.
+Singles may exclude up to $250,000, and married couples may exclude $500,000.

 Be sure to talk to your accountant about when capital gains exclusions don’t apply.
 Also, confirm your taxable income to understand if you already fall in the “high-income” category.